 Are you a responsible person for deducting tax on salaries?
 Do you require submitting statement regarding information about TDS on salaries to the DCT?

-In last week we have learn how to calculate TDS on salaries (step by step).
-And this week, if you read the full article, you will know all about TDS on salaries related information after deducting tax on salaries.
+At first, you have to know the TDS calculation on salaries and this article will help you to know all about TDS on salaries related information after deducting tax on salaries.

 Every company has employees.
 They are paid by the employer each month.
 And the responsible person requires deducting tax at source at the time of salary payment.